Skip to main content

 Default Permissions Are Great for General Collaboration

-SmartSuite user interfaces and functions are focused on making work easier, information more transparent and easily accessed, and every user experience intuitive.
-For the majority of the collaborative work teams do, the default All Access permission level works great.
-Individual users can make the updates they need to without complex approval processes that slow you down, while still having accountability through the changes tracked in history log, notifications that alert other users and real-time visibility to user edits.
+SmartSuite user interfaces and functions focus on making work easier, information more transparent, and every user experience intuitive.
+For the majority of collaborative work, the default All Access permission level works great.
+Individual users can make updates without complex approval processes, while accountability is ensured through history logs, notifications, and real-time visibility of edits.

-Of course when the work you're doing becomes more sensitive or privileged, it's easy to restrict access to just the people who need it.
+When work becomes more sensitive, it's easy to restrict access to just the people who need it.

 Use Teams to Make Managing Permissions a Snap